 Modesto Estate Law Attorneys Ensure Estate Plans Provide for Children

 You work hard to provide for your family’s needs.
 For this reason, you want to protect them and your legacy, especially if your children are minors.
 However, sometimes there are complicating factors that make it difficult to determine how to include your children in your estate plan.
 For instance, a child may be unable to handle an inheritance or duties responsibly.
 Worse, unintended consequences from unstoppable life events could disrupt even the most thoughtfully constructed estate plans.
-Bankruptcy, divorce, loss of employment and healthcare costs can quickly drain assets without proper planning.
+Divorce, loss of employment and healthcare costs can quickly drain assets without proper planning.
 If you are planning for your children’s futures, then a legal professional can make a big difference.
 Our Modesto estate law attorneys can help answer your questions and draft comprehensive estate plans for children.

-The estate planning lawyers at Arata, Swingle, Van Egmond & Goodwin know what it takes to protect your assets.
+The estate planning lawyers at Arata, Swingle, Van Egmond & Heitlinger know what it takes to protect your assets.
 We have seen the impact of cost of care, divorce and other life events deplete assets from unprepared parents.
 Thus, we use every resource available to help our clients secure their family’s future.
 If you feel overwhelmed or confused, then our Modesto estate law attorneys can help.
 Our success stems from our experience and compassion.
 After hearing your story from your point of view, we present every resource and option that can protect your interests.

-What Are Common Issues with Estate Planning for Children?
+What Are Common Issues With Estate Planning for Children?

 Most people believe they can jointly title assets with children as a simple strategy to protect investments.
 However, there can be drawbacks to enacting this strategy without an estate planning attorney.
 For example, you need to determine how responsible your child is; it could be that you have concerns that your child is unprepared to deal with these obligations.
 Alternatively, your child’s youth is inherently a risk, as many life changes can occur as he or she grows up.
 Thus, it is in your best interest to contact Modesto estate law attorneys that plan for children.
 Ultimately, legal professionals can help you avoid common pitfalls some families fall into.
 Some issues with estate planning for children that an attorney will consider include: